EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model: Evaluation

 \textbf{Profiling Results Analysis.} On all three devices, storage I/O accounts for the vast majority of end-to-end latency shown in Fig.~\ref{letency_profile}(b).
 Even though compute (and memory) times are on the order of a few hundred milliseconds or less, I/O delays range from multiple seconds (Raspberry Pi 4/5) down to just under a second on the Jetson Nano Super.
 This indicates that, without specialized weight-loading optimizations, simply reducing arithmetic cost (e.g., via quantization) will yield diminishing returns once compute time becomes negligible relative to data-movement overhead.

 Precision reduction from FP32 to FP16 halves each component’s latency, and INT8 cuts it roughly by four.
 On Raspberry Pi 4, end-to-end latency drops from $\sim$15.4 s (FP32) to $\sim$3.9s (INT8), driven almost entirely by shorter I/O and transfer times of smaller weight footprints.
 However, even at INT8, I/O remains the bottleneck (3.5s vs. compute ~0.13s), underscoring that the network and storage subsystems must be improved in tandem with quantization to realize truly low-latency inference shown in all the Fig.~\ref{letency_profile}.
 The Jetson Nano Super’s higher storage bandwidth and PCIe host-to-device throughput, shown in Fig.~\ref{letency_profile}(c), deliver a dramatic reduction in I/O cost: INT8 inference completes in $\sim$1.05s end-to-end, nearly four times faster than on the Raspberry Pi 5.
 Compute and memory latencies on the Jetson ($\sim$0.07s and $\sim$0.88s at FP32) are comparable to—though still lower than those on the Pis, but the real advantage comes from overlapping and hiding I/O behind faster transfers.
 This highlights that mid-range AI accelerators can shift the bottleneck away from storage if paired with efficient weight-delivery mechanisms.

-Across all models and platforms, arithmetic intensity remains low (well under 1 FLOP/byte), confirming a data-movement–bound regime.
-As models grow, compute time will rise, but so too will weight volume, so similar bottlenecks are likely unless novel compression or on-device caching techniques reduce the need for repeated weight fetches.
-In practice, combining aggressive quantization with persistent in-RAM weight formats, alongside higher-bandwidth storage paths (e.g., NVMe, LPDDR5X), appears essential for sub-second LLM inference at the billion-parameter scale.